JulianAssmann/flutter_is_first_run/README.md

 bool firstRun = await IsFirstRun.isFirstRun();
 ```

-If it is the first call of this method since installing the app, the method will return true for as long as the app keeps running.After a restart of the app it returns `false`.
+If it is the first call of this method since installing the app, the method will return true for as long as the app keeps running.
+After a restart of the app, it returns `false`.

 There is also a method that allows you to check if it is the first time you call it: